 Tom Merriam (Russell Wade) excitedly assumes his position as third officer on the freighter Altair.
 Captain Will Stone (Richard Dix) is a curious man who believes that the responsibility of command bestows extra-legal rights.
-Strange deaths aboard ship combined with Stone’s erratic behavior make it clear to Tom that he’s signed on to serve a psychopath.
+Strange deaths on board combined with Stone’s erratic behavior make it clear to Tom that he’s signed on to serve a psychopath.

 In 1943 a movie madman was likely to be a simple evildoer motivated by greed, lust or megalomania.
 Richard Dix’s groundbreaking psycho killer speaks calmly and exudes authority.
-Thus The Ghost Ship more or less defines the concept of the psycho killer, the modern kind that in most circumstances behaves like ‘everyone else.’
+Thus The Ghost Ship more or less defines the concept of the modern maniac that normally behaves like ‘everyone else.’
 Captain Stone is a ‘horror of personality’ madman fifteen years before the movies The Night Runner and Psycho.
-In normal conversation Captain Stone is warm and congenial, but he has an eye out for sailors that displease him, even for petty reasons.
+In normal conversation Captain Stone is warm and congenial but he has an eye out for sailors that displease him, even for petty reasons.
 He casually plots the demise of crewmen he feels are unfit to serve.
-If the story is influenced by anything, it’s Jack London’s The Sea Wolf — the idea that the captain of a ship at sea might believe himself to be The Law, and maybe even God.
+If the story is influenced by anything it’s Jack London’s The Sea Wolf — the idea that the captain of a ship at sea might believe himself to be The Law, and maybe even God.
 The later The Caine Mutiny might owe it an idea or two.

 The script exploits the shipboard environment, depicting hazards that seamen might encounter.
-When a loose cargo hook swings about madly in a rough sea, Captain Stone purposely ignores it, as if he wants to see it hurt somebody.
+Captain Stone purposely does nothing when a loose cargo hook swings about madly in a rough sea, as if he wants to see it hurt somebody.
 A complaint by the unhappy sailor Louie Parker results in a macabre death, in an anchor-chain compartment as it fills with crushingly heavy iron links.
-The other unusually violent scene in The Ghost Ship is a surprisingly gruesome knife fight, when Captain Stone attacks Finn the Mute.
+The other violent scene in The Ghost Ship is a surprisingly gruesome knife fight, when Captain Stone attacks Finn the Mute.
 We see a stomach slashed, and blood runs from Finn’s hand when he’s forced to grip the Captain’s blade.

 It appears that this superb encoding of The Ghost Ship does have a slight mistake: online watchdogs report that a tiny animated moth in one shot has been eliminated, perhaps by an automatic dirt-removal tool.
 I checked the old DVD and confirmed that it was indeed there before.
 Its absence is definitely not a deal-breaker.